 So, head out to your NuGet package manager, find the package, and if it is anything under 4.0.0, hit “Uninstall”.

 Now, it’s easy to see that this is not a real solution for a lot of reasons.
-It might get your builds back to succeeding, so if you don’t really need the versioning right now, you might be good.
+It might get your builds back to succeed, so if you don’t really need the versioning right now, you might be good.

 However, a lot of you will want to have it.
 So, consider the below solutions instead:

 This package is receiving an update that’ll make it compatible with .NET Core 3.0 once again.
 The compatible version is Microsoft.AspNetCore.Mvc.Versioning 4.0 preview 8.
-If you’re reading this soon after original publish, you need to download the package’s code yourself from the link below, as it hasn’t been published on nuget yet:
+If you’re reading this soon after the original publication , you need to download the package’s code yourself from the link below, as it hasn’t been published on nuget yet:

 For more background information about the issue, see this thread on GitHub: